huaweicloud/terraform-provider-huaweicloud/docs/resources/network_acl.md

 ## Attributes Reference

-All of the argument attributes are also exported as result attributes:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the network ACL.
 * `inbound_policy_id` - The ID of the ingress firewall policy for the network ACL.